VijayHarkare21/Brain_Encode_BDML_Project_Spring25/README.md

-# Generating Brain-like Natural Modality Encodings
+# BrainAlign: Mapping Natural Modalities to EEG Representation Spaces

+*Authors: Vijay Jayawant Harkare, Shubham Patel*
+*Department of Computer Science, New York University*

+---

 ## Overview

-This project explores the generation of brain-like natural modality encodings by integrating EEG data with computational models.
-It aims to bridge the gap between neural signals and machine learning representations, providing insights into how the brain processes information.
+**BrainAlign** introduces a novel framework that enhances visual and textual understanding in AI by aligning natural modality representations (from text and images) with human EEG-derived embedding spaces.
+Leveraging EEG foundation models and contrastive learning, BrainAlign bridges the gap between machine and human representations, improving AI performance in tasks such as image classification and sentiment analysis.

+---

 ## Repository Structure